-M.S. in Global Health students are equipped with necessary skills for positions in global health organizations.
+Master of Science in Global Health students are equipped with the necessary skills for positions in global health and development organizations.
 They are passionate about enhancing the health status of the world’s underserved populations.

-- An innovative and multidisciplinary curriculum with emphases on research, didactic coursework, and experiential learning.
+- An innovative and multidisciplinary curriculum with emphases on research, didactic coursework, and particularly, experiential learning.

 - The opportunity to engage with professors who have practiced global health and development worldwide.

 - Regular exposure to global health and development professionals and organizations in Washington, DC.

 - Core global health courses like epidemiology, biostatistics, qualitative research methods, health economics, and health systems.

 - Elective areas like disease prevention & control, health finance, urban health, reproductive health, global health policy, etc.

 - A three-month field placement abroad with a premier health research or policy center in a low- or middle-income country.